 The DCUSA Panel established a Working Group to assess DCP 204.
 This Working Group consists of DNO, Supplier, Ofgem and DECC representatives.
 Meetings were held in open session and the minutes and papers of each meeting are available on the DCUSA website – www.dcusa.co.uk.

-The Working Group developed a consultation document (Attachment X) to gather information and feedback from market participants.
+The Working Group developed two consultation documents (Attachment X) to gather information and feedback from market participants.

 DCP 204 CONSULTATION one